ipozdeev/it-skills-for-research/data-management.md

 *   **upstream**: into a database for storage;
 *   **downstream**: from a database for usage in endpoint functions.

 Separating up- from downstream is a matter of taste, but does keep the code repository tidier.
-Functions responsible for the two are quite different: upstreams tend to run either once or regular intervals, whereas downstreams &ndash; each time an endpoint function is run (which happens dozens of times in early stages); downstreams are often memoisable (to be discussed later), whereas the upstreams are not; upstreams involve authentication more frequently; downstreams are most often shareable, whereas upstreams are most often not or useless in being such (think proprietary datasets).
+Functions responsible for the two are quite different: upstreams tend to run either once or at regular intervals, whereas downstreams &ndash; each time an endpoint function is run (which happens dozens of times  early into the project); downstreams are often memoizable (to be discussed later), whereas the upstreams are not; upstreams involve authentication more frequently; downstreams are most often shareable, whereas upstreams are most often not or useless in being such (think proprietary datasets).

 Together, the two constitute a database's application programming interface, or API &ndash; a way for endpoint functions to talk to the database.
 A good API would provide methods for:
 1.  establishing a connection to;